St. Joseph's College Annual Greater New York Regional

 currently enrolled at the high school they represent.

-2. One faculty advisor from each school must accompany
+2. One faculty advisor from each school must

-the school’s team(s).
+accompany the school’s team(s).

-3. Each team will be allowed to bring only ONE
+3. Each team will be allowed to bring only

-4. Each team will be asked to solve the same set
+4. Each team will be asked to solve the same

-of seven problems.
+set of problems.

-5. Each team will submit problem solutions in
+5. Each team will submit problem solutions

-the form of source code.
+in the form of source code.
 Solutions will be stored in the team's folder

 on the St. Joseph's College server.
 Access to the team's folder will be